Vuxxxt/arch-setup/README.md

-# arch-setup
-Auto script to reinstall main my main packages, yay, gnome conf, flatpaks and aur packages.
+This script is about 60% complete and is intended to work once archinstaller using the gnome preset has initialized.

 # To do
 Auto install gnome extenstions.